-In this lesson, you reviewed the components of a proper sentence and how independent and dependent clauses can be united into complete sentences.
+In this tutorial, you reviewed the components of a proper sentence and how independent and dependent clauses can be united into complete sentences.
 You then learned how to identify run-on sentences by looking at comma splices and improper usage of conjunctions.

-Finally, you practiced some methods for correcting run-on sentences and learned tips for completely preventing run-on sentences as you're writing.
+Finally, you practiced some methods forcorrecting run-on sentences, as well as for avoiding run-on sentences completely as you're writing.